 I have found several in my bed, but they are mostly all over my apartment.
 Some are in the carpet and some are in my bathroom.
 I moved out of my apartment a couple months ago, but had to leave my furniture there.
 I have been staying with my parents, but have gone and checked on the apartment.
 I deep cleaned it when I left, but when I went to get my furniture I found 5 of these on my daughter's bunk bed mattresses, but the apartment is full of them.
-They are not flat either and they are pretty tiny.
-I first thought they were bed bugs, but from looking up pics, bed bugs don't have that middle abdomen area.

 By Joanie G

 I'm not sure why you need to know what it is.
 Just squish it and be done with it!

 The picture with the bugs that 'don't move' looks a lot like carpet beetles.
 These guys eat fabric.
 An infestation in our house that began when we were away for a month resulted in having a lot of the felt of the hammers of my beautiful piano eaten away to the point that they didn't strike the strings.
 The piano was ruined!

 Check with your local Cooperative Extension office; take a sample in to them and see what they tell you.
 If it is carpet beetles, I suggest some kind of treatment that will kill them all.

 The one on the paper towel looks like a tick.
 Could not tell you what the others are.
 Look like pieces of bugs.

 I came out from the shower and I found this bug on my body right after I was drying myself with the towel.
 Do you guys know what is it?